brittlewis12/witness-budgets/witness-budgets-v3.md

 **Validation outcome:** H1 is supported if **at least 3 of 5** primary metrics (i, ii, iii, v, vi) meet their thresholds on the evaluation dataset.
 If fewer than 3 meet thresholds, report as "insufficient evidence for automation benefits" and analyze failure modes.

+**Statistical Methodology:**

+*Sample size and power:* With N = 40 theorem pairs, we can detect a 15% relative improvement in pass@10 (e.g., 50% → 57.5%) with 80% power at α = 0.05 using a paired bootstrap test.
+Power calculation assumes typical variance observed in theorem proving benchmarks (standard deviation of paired differences ≈ 0.15 on [0,1] scale).
+For smaller effect sizes (e.g., 10% relative improvement), N ≈ 60–70 pairs would be needed for adequate power.

+*Paired comparisons:* Each theorem is represented by a matched pair (classical formulation, constructive formulation).
+All metrics are computed as **paired differences** within each theorem.
+Primary analysis uses paired tests (Wilcoxon signed-rank test for median tactic steps and wall-clock time; paired bootstrap test for pass@k proportions).
+This controls for theorem-specific difficulty and yields higher statistical power than independent-samples comparisons.

+*Reporting:* For each metric, report:
+- Median paired difference with 95% bootstrap confidence interval (10,000 bootstrap resamples)
+- Percentage of pairs showing improvement (directional consistency)
+- Per-topic stratified analysis (e.g., optimization vs. analysis vs. compactness theorems)
+- Full distribution of paired differences (violin plots or histograms)

+*Reproducibility:* Fix random seeds for all stochastic components:
+- Proof search: seed per theorem + condition (enables exact reproduction)
+- LLM sampling: temperature, top-p, and seed specified in published config
+- Bootstrap resampling: seed for reproducible CI computation All configurations, seeds, theorem pairs, and raw results will be published in a public repository alongside the evaluation.

+*Stratification:* Pre-register theorem pairs by topic (optimization, compactness, fixed-point theory, etc.) to enable subgroup analysis.
+If overall effects are weak but concentrated in one domain, this isolates where structural benefits appear.

+*Multiple comparisons:* With 5 primary metrics, we apply Bonferroni correction (α/5 = 0.01 per test) or report uncorrected p-values with explicit multiple-testing caveat.
+The "3 of 5 thresholds met" rule provides robustness against false positives from multiple testing.

 *Ablations:*
 - A1: Disable `execute_to_prune` on C0–C2 to isolate the execution benefit
 - A2: Strip explicit moduli/rates from signatures to test the "quantitative types" effect
 - A3: Force decidability via `Classical.propDecidable` to see impact of implicit classicalization
+- A4: Force vBudget == xBudget (conflate verification and extraction budgets) to demonstrate the value of the Prop/Type flow distinction

 **CRITICAL CONFOUND: Training Data Distribution**